7 Procurement Leadership Qualities You Need to Build an Effective Procurement Team

 Procurement leaders must be able to look beyond the traditional and source for innovation.

 Therefore this means – getting out of old comfort zones, working with suppliers and entrepreneurs to find innovation.
-Tapping into supplier innovation as per the CPO agenda above.
+Tapping into supplier innovation in a collaborative manner.

 #6.
 Focus on the end goal